emaadmanzoor/netsec/README.md

 Network security course assignments and hacks.

-Homework problem statements were provided by [Michalis Polychronakis][1] for the Spring '16 [network security][2] course at Stony Brook university.
+All homework problem statements were provided by [Michalis Polychronakis][1] for the Spring '16 [network security][2] course at Stony Brook university.

 All homework solutions are my own and are MIT-licensed (see `LICENSE`).